Five Ideas To Promote Your Self Published Book

 Social media is a must, but it can be extremely time-consuming.
 If your aim is to write and sell books, then use social media judiciously as it can easily become a huge time waster.
 Limit your social media exposure to only a couple of popular platforms such as Facebook, Twitter or Pinterest for example.

-Don’t spend hours each day posting your book, as this will only serve to drive people away.
+Don’t spend hours each day posting your book buy link, as this will only serve to drive people away.
 Use social media to connect, communicate, reply and inform, and of course, hopefully, attract followers.
-Use it to spread your author name, not your books.
+Use it to spread your author name, not to continually advertise your books.

 Think of social media as a spider web, and continue to make it a little larger every day by following some people, making new friends and extending your reach.
 Concentrate on building your presence on only one or two social media sites, and not on every one available.